 What’s missing

-- Google Home / Nest — No actively maintained MCP server exists.
-Given Google’s smart home market share, this is the biggest gap.
+• Google Home / Nest — Still no official or substantial MCP server.
+One minimal auto-generated community server exists (1 star).
+Given Google’s smart home market share, this remains the biggest gap.

-- Azure IoT Hub / Digital Twins — No dedicated server.
-Microsoft’s MCP monorepo covers 40+ Azure services but not IoT-specific ones.
+• Azure IoT Hub / Digital Twins — No dedicated server from Microsoft.
+Their Azure MCP Server covers broad Azure services but not IoT-specific tooling.
+One community read-only server exists (0 stars).